 If you are struggling with oily skin and want to know how to incorporate your retinol, peels may be an option to consider.
 “These penetrate deeper and control oil while improving wrinkles and complexion problems,” says Dr. Gross.

 This ingredient has no age requirement, which means even if you’re in your early 20s, you can give it a go.

 “Done right, retinol is a very, very powerful tool and applicable to everyone—in your 20s or 60s.
-There is no right or wrong age—anyone who is serious about anti-aging, whether it be preventative or restorative, should have retinol in their anti-aging routine,” Dr. Gross says.
+There is no right or wrong age,” says Dr. Gross.
+“Anyone who is serious about anti-aging, whether it be preventative or restorative, should have retinol in their anti-aging routine.
 And over time, you’ll see some great results.

 “Whatever your aging concern is, your skin will globally look better with retinol,” he continues.
 “Continued use will treat discoloration and leave skin looking brighter, younger, and more alive.”